 Parents often have a difficult time adjusting to co-parenting after divorce.
 They dislike continuing "relationships" with ex-spouses after going through the stressful process of untying legal connections to them.
 The task of putting children's needs first is necessary, but no one said it would be easy to communicate with an ex.

 Former spouses must avoid letting leftover hard feelings interfere with parenting at a time when exes are both trying to navigate new lives.
 Parenting is ongoing.
-There's no down time coparenting after divorce, to allow emotional baggage to become lighter.
+There's no down time, during or after divorce, to allow emotional baggage to become lighter.

 Many spouses try to speed through divorce.
 There's nothing pleasant about child custody, support or property ownership disputes.
 Rushing toward a decree can be a mistake – ask anyone who regretted the hurried terms of a divorce months or years later.